How Bella’s Making a Difference

 When my school market day arrived everyone was buzzing around excitedly trying to get ready.
 My stall was called “Things on a Stick”.
 I had bought packets, designed labels and made samples.
 Each label said the name of Orbis Africa so that people would remember the organisation.
 I created craft stick sets to make their own ballerinas, animal parks, flowers, fairy gardens and aeroplanes.
 I also sold sweets on a stick, marshmallow sticks, balloon stick kits, bubbles and butterflies on sticks with wands.
 One of the teachers even bought a set for her class (I also donated a set to her as she helped my mum collect teaching aids for a disadvantaged school).
 With all of my sales I handed out a brochure about Orbis Africa which had been given to me by Frano.
 I also spoke to each person who came to my stall about Orbis Africa.
 Some people even gave me a donation even when they did not buy anything.
 In the end I had a very good sale and especially raised awareness.
 I managed to sell some of my leftover stock during a break time the following week to the junior classes.

 I can’t wait to begin the next part of my journey with Orbis Africa!
-This will be organising a collection of second hand spectacle frames at my school, which will go to people in Zambia who cannot afford to buy spectacles.
 I know that this is just the beginning for me; each of us can make a difference and leave a lasting impact in the world.
 This is my bit, but it’s not the end…

 Visit Bella’s website to see what she’s up to next on her journey as Orbis Champion.